 With such a massive volume of searches being conducted, it’s essential to make sure that whenever someone Googles your name or business, what they see portrays you in a positive light.

 Benefits of a positive online reputation

-Here is our shortlist of the top benefits of maintaining a positive online reputation:
+Here are some of the top benefits of maintaining a positive online reputation:

-- Higher trust: If you can’t get people to trust your brand, you’re going to have a difficult time getting them to buy your products.
-People tend to trust a brand with a good reputation more, and, as a result, will be more likely to purchase from them, and to recommend them to others.
+- Higher trust: If you can’t get people to trust your brand, it's going to be difficult getting them to purchase your products or services.
+People tend to trust more in a brand with a good reputation and, as a result, will be more likely to purchase from them and also recommend that business to others.

 - Increased profits: Companies with high star ratings and reviews get more business.
 Studies have shown that every additional one-star Yelp rating causes an increase in the business’s revenue as high as 9 percent.
 However, studies have shown that getting those high star reviews is becoming more difficult, as people are tending to be more critical.
 So it's more important than ever to work to maintain your ratings and customer satisfaction.

-- Better talent: Brands with a positive reputation earn better employees.
+- Better talent: Brands with a positive reputation attract better employees.
 People want to work at a company that shares the same core values and beliefs as they do.
 They want to believe in the company and trust the business model.
 Having a better online reputation will lead to stronger applicants who are more likely to stick around for the long haul and give everything they've got to your company.

 - Less risk: People move with crowds.
 If your reputation is bad, it can perpetuate that negative sentiment by attracting more negativity that can lead to additional reputation problems.
 If people have a gut reaction or see that other people tend to have a negative opinion, they are more likely to stay away.
 Appearance matters, especially when it comes to online reputations.